 - I love learning about money.
 I believe the effort I put into this learning is my new job in FIRE.

-- I am very interested in eating well, weight loss and being active/exercising.
+- I am very interested in health, eating well, weight loss and being active/exercising.
 I was overweight my whole life and then lost 100+ pounds.
 For some reason when I was 28 I decided to lose one pound a week for two years.
 It seemed like a crazy “project” to undertake since weight loss never really occurred in the past, but also seemed possible.
 Of course, I pushed a little ahead of the schedule—140 pounds in 18 months—and have kept the weight off for 15+ years.
 It was my most successful project ever.
 Even more wonderful that my goal of FIRE.

 - I’m very interested in technology.
 Mostly consumer technology.
 I volunteer in local communities doing monthly presentations.
 I teach courses at a community college.
 I’ve been giving back to academia for over 20 years.
 I help people with their technology issues and help them determine if a new technology will meet their needs.